rafachies/examples/dosgi-example/README.md

 To prove the service was called remotely, you can just stop the container "contanier-dosgi-services".
 If you call the REST endpoint again, it'll not work.

+If more than one bundle/container has the service exported, the consumer will create a proxy to one of them, and so using it for all calls.
+In other words, there is no load balance between the bundles/containers.

+If you want to create a new version of the service in a container, you can change the ranking attribute on the osgi:service.
+The greatest ranking will be called by the consumers.